MicrosoftDocs/well-architected/well-architected/saas-isv/resource-organization.md

 ## Resource organization

 You can organize Azure resources in various ways.
 You can use a combination of resource groups, subscriptions, management groups, and Microsoft Entra tenants to group or separate your resources.
 Different resource organization strategies provide different sets of tradeoffs for manageability, complexity, security, and many other factors.
-When you build SaaS, you need to consider how you'll organize your resources.
+When you create a SaaS solution, you need to consider how to organize your resources.
 This decision is informed by your tenancy model.
 Resource organization is perhaps the most fundamental part of properly architecting, deploying, and managing a SaaS solution.

 To learn more about how Azure resources can be organized, see [Azure fundamental concepts](/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts).